EEN421/EEN421.github.io/_posts/2023-06-07-Purview-Sensitivity-Labels.md

 Contoso Co. is kicking off a new top-secret project loaded with IP that’s going to give them an edge if they can get to market before the competitors figure out what they’ve got.
 They’ve code-named this Project AWESOME and need to protect any/all data and communications related to this project inside, and outside the network.
 Let’s leverage the tools at our disposal included with Microsoft Purview to extract a favourable security outcome.

 # Pre-Requisites:
 Who’s working on this project?
 Who do we need to restrict the flow of information to?
 The best way to facilitate this is to create a Microsoft 365 Group and add employees who will be assigned to Project AWESOME as members.
-A group OWNER will need to be assigned.
+A group **Owner** will need to be assigned.
 The owner can add/remove members.

 ![](/assets/img/SensitivityLabels/GroupCreate.png)